OUR WORK

 We make a long-term commitment to the girls in our program starting in elementary and middle school and following them through high school and college graduation.
 Girls spend anywhere from nine to 15 years in our program.
 With mentoring, annual 5-day college visits and leadership and life skills workshops, our girls learn how to succeed in high school, in college and in life.

-With peer-mentoring and writing retreats, the women of color doctoral students move from dissertation to doctorate.
-They mentor our young girls and benefit from career advancement and support through SisterMentors extensive network.
+With mentoring and writing retreat the women of color doctoral students move from dissertation to doctorate.
 They gain satisfaction from having made a difference in the academic and personal life of a young girl, while making lasting friendships with their peers who helped them succeed on their doctoral journey.

 The ripple effects of our work are far reaching in and beyond the Washington, D.C. area.
 Since most of our young women are first generation college graduates, they make a significant impact on their siblings, their parents, their relatives and their community.
 The women we have helped to earn doctorates are now impacting the lives of countless people including as professors at universities, leaders at nonprofits, and executives in government and the private sector.

-We have helped 95 women of color to earn bachelors, masters and doctorates, including in Math, Science and Economics.
+We have helped over 100 women of color to earn higher education degrees, including Ph.Ds in Math, Science and Economics.

 OUR HISTORY